1. Algorithm AT&T Bell Labs

 Qiskit reaches its 1.0 stable release with a stable API contract.
 Major refactor from 0.x - introduces SamplerV2/EstimatorV2 primitives, breaking changes from 0.46.

-NIST publishes four post-quantum cryptography standards after an 8-year competition: ML-KEM (Kyber), ML-DSA (Dilithium), SLH-DSA (SPHINCS+), and FN-DSA (FALCON).
+NIST publishes three post-quantum cryptography standards after an 8-year competition: ML-KEM (Kyber), ML-DSA (Dilithium), and SLH-DSA (SPHINCS+).
+A fourth, FN-DSA (FALCON, planned as FIPS 206), remains in draft.
 These become the global PQC standards organisations must migrate to.

 Google Willow (105 qubits)